PKU-Alignment/safety-gymnasium/README.md

 ### Install from PyPi
 ```
-pip install safety-gymnaisum Notes:coming as soon as possible.
+pip install safety-gymnasium Notes:coming as soon as possible.
 ```

 ### Install from source